-NCR-SARE’s Research and Education (R&E) program supports sustainable agriculture innovators with competitive research and education grants.
-Individual grants range from $50,000 to $200,000.
-NCR-SARE expects to fund about nine to ten projects in the twelve-state North Central Region.
+NCR-SARE’s Research and Education (R&E) program is a competitive grant program for researchers and educators involved in projects that explore and promote environmentally sound, profitable, and socially responsible food and/or fiber systems.
+Individual grants range from $10,000 to $200,000.
+Projects may last up to 36 months.
+NCR-SARE expects to fund about seven to ten projects per year in the twelve-state North Central Region.

 NCR-SARE’s Partnership Grant program is intended to foster cooperation between agriculture professionals and small groups of farmers and ranchers to catalyze on-farm research, demonstration, and education activities related to sustainable agriculture.
-Individual grants are limited to $30,000.
-NCR-SARE expects to fund about 8 projects in the twelve-state North Central Region with this call.
-A total of approximately $240,000 is available for this program.
+Partnership Grants are for on-farm research, demonstration and/or educational projects and are funded for up to 24 months.
+Up to $30,000 total funding request per application is allowed.

 Youth Educator Grant projects provide opportunities for youth in the North Central Region to learn more about sustainable agriculture (farming and ranching that is ecologically sound, profitable, and socially responsible).
 Educators use the grants to encourage young people and their parents to try sustainable practices and see sustainable agriculture as a viable career option.
 Projects should help youth discover that sustainable farming and ranching is profitable; good for families, communities, and their quality of life; and good for the environment long term.
-The maximum amount for grants is $2,000, and a total of approximately $20,000 is available for this program.
+The maximum amount for grants is $2,000.

 Farmers and ranchers in the North Central region are invited to submit grant proposals to explore sustainable agriculture solutions to problems on the farm or ranch.
 Proposals should show how farmers and ranchers plan to use their own innovative ideas to explore sustainable agriculture options and how they will share project results.
 Sustainable agriculture is good for the environment, profitable, and socially responsible.
-Projects should emphasize research or education/demonstration.
+Projects may last up to 24 months.
 There are three types of competitive grants: individual grants ($7,500 maximum), team of two grants for two farmers/ranchers from separate operations who are working together ($15,000 maximum), and group grants for three or more farmers/ranchers from separate operations who are working together ($22,500 maximum).
-NCR-SARE expects to fund about 40 projects in the twelve-state North Central Region with this call.
-A total of approximately $400,000 is available for this program.
+NCR-SARE expects to fund about 40 projects each year in the twelve-state North Central Region with this call.

 - NCR-SARE's Grant Programs Timelines